Ready Steady Go!: Description

 The show was recorded at small studios in Rediffusion's headquarters in Kingsway, London.
 Although the company had bigger facilities at Wembley in the west of the capital, it was easier to attract stars and audiences to central London.
 As the studios were compact it was not possible to hide cameras.
 The ever-present cameras, which were large with rotating lens turrets rather than zooms, were sometimes incorporated into the action, including in a Manfred Mann performance of "Machines", which ended with Paul Jones singing crouched on the floor surrounded by cameras.

 RSG was originally from Studio 9 in Kingsway when artists mimed; it later moved to Studio 5 at Wembley, enabling artists to perform live.
 Artists' own recorded backing tracks were not allowed by the Musicians' Union so the whole of Studio 5 (normally divided into 5a and 5b) was used so an orchestra could perform the backing live.

 The show was popular among young people.
 It had a particular following among the mod youth subculture of the 1960s.

 In late 1966, when the "beat boom" was fading, the show was cancelled, despite its popularity.
 Compilations were broadcast on Channel 4 in the 1990s and VHS videos included a Beatles live special and The Sounds of Motown special edition.
 In 1989 the show was seen for the first time in the US, on Disney Channel.
 During that time, Disney was a pay channel aimed at adults at night.
-Ready Steady Go! has not been officially released on DVD.
+Ready steady go was released as a limited edition dvd set by kaleidoscope home entertainment in 2023 (with performances by the Beatles removed due to licensing problems) copies can be found (at inflated prices) on auction sites.

 Origin of "The Weekend Starts Here"

 After the recording of the pilot episode on Tuesday 16 July 1963, Keith Fordyce approached a group of Mods who had travelled from Sheffield's King Mojo club and asked 'so you chaps have come all the way from Sheffield on a Tuesday no less.
 I expect you'll be eager to go home and get back to work, what with the weekend coming up and all.'

 John Varney, Sheffield 'Ace Face' replied 'are you kidding mate - the weekend starts here' and the slogan was born.
-Over the next three years Pete Stringfellow and the Sheffield Mojo crowd were regulars on the now renamed 'Ready Steady Go'.
+Over the next three years, Pete Stringfellow and the Sheffield Mojo crowd were regulars on the now renamed 'Ready Steady Go'.